zyenapz/zyenapz/README.md

 </p>

 ## ✅ What I've been up to
-- ⌨️ Keyboard Smasher, a keyboard smashing game!
+- ⌨️ Keyboard Smasher, a keyboard smashing game
 - 🧮 Learning trigonometry and other maths
-- 🎮 Remaking some of the old video games I have developed.
+- 🎮 Remaking some of the old video games I have developed
+- Learning C# and XNA Framework

 ## Programming Languages
 <p>